 Since the operadic infinite loop space machine functorially produces the deloopings of the group completion of an $E_\infty$-algebra, from now on we sometimes abuse notation and use $K^\square(\C)$ to refer to the associated $\Omega$-spectrum instead of just the underlying infinite loop space.
-Thus by \autoref{Einftycriterion}, for squares categories $\C$ and $\D$, a simplicial functor of symmetric monoidal categories $T_\dotp \C \rto T_\dotp\D$ which is a level equivalence induces an equivalence of spectra $K^\square(\C) \rto K^\square(\D)$.
-In particular, a symmetric monoidal functor of squares categories for which the maps $T_n \C \rto T_n \D$ are equivalences gives an equivalence of squares $K$-theory spectra.

 \begin{example} Consider \autoref{ex:finset}.
 In this case, $K^\square(\mathbf{FinSet})$ is exactly the same as the $K$-theory of $\mathbf{FinSet}$ considered as a CGW-category in \cite[Example 3.2]{CZ-cgw}.
 As shown there, this is equivalent to the usual $K$-theory of finite sets, which gives the sphere spectrum. \end{example}